ai-se/leaner/README.md

 + Don't worry about people stealing your ideas.
-If your ideas are any good, you'll have to ram them down people's throats. _-- Howard Aiken_
+If your ideas are any good, you'll have to ram them down people's throats.
+  _-- Howard Aiken_
 + To reach a wider audience, try _open source, open door, special sauce_.
   Give away your tools to get a foot in the door.
-Then sell the customization services that tunes the tools to local conditions. _-- Tim Menzies_
+Then sell the customization services that tunes the tools to local conditions.
+  _-- Tim Menzies_

-Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+Everyone is permitted to use, copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-### TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+### TERMS AND CONDITIONS FOR USAGE, COPYING, DISTRIBUTION AND MODIFICATION

 1. You just DO WHAT THE F*CK YOU WANT TO.
+2. And do not blame me if anything screws up.